Antony Duff: Cabinet Office and MI5

-Duff was sworn of the Privy Council in 1980, the first diplomat to be so honoured since Sir Alexander Cadogan in 1940.
+Duff was sworn of the Privy Council in the 1980 Birthday Honours, the first diplomat to be so honoured since Sir Alexander Cadogan in 1940.
 Duff was Deputy Secretary (Intelligence and Security Co-ordinator) at the Cabinet Office with responsibility for security matters from 1980 to 1984.
 He was then Director General of the Security Service (MI5) from 1985 to 1988.

 Later life

 After his retirement in January 1988, Duff worked as a volunteer in a centre for the homeless and was a board member of Homeless Network in London.

+Personal life and death

+In 1944, Duff married Pauline Sword (née Bevan), a widow who had a child from her first marriage.
+The couple would go on to have three children together.

+Duff died from bronchopneumonia at Yeovil District Hospital on 13 August 2000.

+Honours

+Duff was appointed a Companion of the Order of St Michael and St George (CMG) in the 1964 Birthday Honours, promoted to Knight Commander of the Order (KCMG) in the 1973 Birthday Honours. and to Knight Grand Cross of the Order (GCMG) in the 1980 New Year Honours.

+He was appointed a Commander of the Royal Victorian Order (CVO) in 1972.